HKCaesar/shanghai-water-segmentation/README.md

 This is my fifth and final project for the [Metis](http://thisismetis.com) NYC Spring 2017 Data Science Bootcamp.
 This project implements segmentation to detect water in satellite images of Shanghai provided by Digital Globe.

 ## Blog Post
-You can read about this project on my blog: [cjfranzini.github.io](http://cjfranzini.github.io)
+Look out for the post about this project on my blog: [cjfranzini.github.io](http://cjfranzini.github.io)

 ## Repo Contents
 - **notebooks:** Jupyter notebooks detailing my analysis